johkla/johkla.github.io/how-it-all-began.md

 here are some screenshots from it. i took hundreds of these and every one of them is unique because of the random nature of the programme and the glitch. but when i printed them i was not happy with the result. they were too still, and the luminosity was missing.

-in 'on photography' susan sontag

-Photography is to participate in another person’s (or other thing’s) mortality, vulnerability, mutability, Susan Sontag wrote in On Photography (1977) and that is where I began, without knowing it, perhaps even as she was writing that, with my father's Balda.
+Susan Sontag too was changed by photographs of the holocaust which she encountered as 14 year old in a bookshop.
+Later she wrote that photography is to participate in another person’s (or other thing’s) mortality, vulnerability, mutability,  wrote in On Photography (1977) and that is where I began, without knowing it, perhaps even as she was writing that, with my father's Balda.
 He'd moved on to a Zenith and I moved on from photography and this is where I am now, in a room with four people, one of whom wants to die, and three others who want her, more than anything, to stay alive.

 For how long?
 It is a strange kind of bargaining.
 I can't go on, she repeats over and over again, not a day longer.
 But slowly as if magically, the three others find a way to break her resolve, but to call it resolve would be to overstate it.
 She doesn't want to die, she just doesn't want the life that she has.
 I mention the Dutch poet Rogi Wieg who said exactly that, before finally receiving medical euthanasia at the age of x.
 She livens up briefly.
 She knows his story, she has read his poems.
 His friend Joost Z. did everything he could to dissuade him.
 He rang and sent him messages.
 He arrived on his doorstep the night before the doctor was due to come and give him the end of life drugs.